Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/baro.md

 # Barometer

-The `Barometer` class in MMFS provides an abstract base for all barometric pressure sensors, extending the functionality of the core [`Sensor`](sensor.md) interface.
+The `Barometer` class in Astra provides an abstract base for all barometric pressure sensors, extending the functionality of the core [`Sensor`](sensor.md) interface.
 It not only standardizes access to pressure data, but also computes altitude from that data, enabling derived classes to easily support telemetry and flight logic.

 ---